 So this year I made it a priority to get myself the best extreme cold weather gloves for our adventures in Yellowstone.
 No more numb fingers!

 I first bought a pair of Seirus gloves (the Heat Touch Xtreme All Weather gloves) at our local outdoors shop.
-They looked great (they are heated gloves that operate on a rechargeable battery) but they were a size too big so I gave them to Hal to take to Yellowstone.
+They looked great (they are battery heated gloves that operate on a rechargeable battery) but they were a size too big so I gave these thermal gloves to Hal to take to Yellowstone.

 Seirus Heatwave + ™ Beam ™ Gore-tex® Gloves Features